backstage/backstage/docs/frontend-system/architecture/07-routes.md

 - [2] We associate our route reference with our page by providing it as an option during creation of the page extension.
 - [3] Finally, our plugin provides both routes and extensions.

-It's a smart question, and the answer can be found in the (Binding External Route References)[#building-external-route-references] section, wait a bit, keep reading and you'll understand why.
+It may be unclear why we need to pass the route to the plugin once it has already been passed to the extension.
+It's a good point, and the explanation can be found in the (Binding External Route References)[#building-external-route-references] section, wait a bit, keep reading and you'll understand why.

 ### Using a Route Reference